Spirit (Depeche Mode album): Promotion

 On 11 October 2016, the band announced that they would embark on the Global Spirit Tour to support the album.
 The tour began in Stockholm, Sweden, on 5 May 2017 and ended on 25 July 2018 in Berlin, Germany.
 The Global Spirit Tour went on to become the band's largest tour, and saw the band play to more than 3 million fans around the world.
-The final two shows of the Global Spirit Tour were recorded for their concert film and documentary Spirits in the Forest, released in theaters in November 2019.
+The final two shows of the tour were recorded by long-time visual collaborator Anton Corbijn for their concert film and documentary Spirits in the Forest, released in theaters in November 2019.
 The full concert film later received a home release on 26 June 2020.